 Pembrokeshire Coast Path

 The world-famous Pembrokeshire Coast Path in North Wales twists and turns its way through 186 miles of dramatic clifftops, winding estuaries and sheltered sandy beaches.
-A good pair of walking boots and a sense of adventure are the only musts for this path, where you’ll find walks to suit all abilities.
+A good pair of walking boots and a sense of adventure are the only musts for this path, where you’ll find walks to suit all abilities, making it a popular choice for walking destinations in the UK.

 You’re spoilt for choice when choosing the perfect base close to the Pembrokeshire Coast Path.
 There are 4 YHA’s situated in this stunning location, all close to local shops and pubs.